afi-dev/Termsteel/README.md

 - You will need python `3.0` or `higher`

+- To know how to install Termsteel on other platform please refer to this [documentation page](https://github.com/afi-dev/Termsteel/wiki/Install-Termsteel)

 ## Easy install

 To start using and installing Termsteel type the command: